 What is Christiana Care Health System?

-- In fiscal year 2015, Christiana Care had $1.6 billion in total patient revenue and provided the community with $16.1 million in charity care (at cost).
+- Christiana Care has almost $2 billion in total patient revenue and provided the community with $16.4 million in charity care (at cost).

 - More than 1,400 physicians and surgeons are active members of Christiana Care’s Medical-Dental staff.